 Virtual Desktop Infrastructure (VDI)

-A VDI provides a virtual desktop to it user from a centralized server.
-All activity that happens from the virtual desktop goes through the centralized server and all of the safeguards preinstalled and managed by the deployer of the VDI.
+A VDI provides a virtual desktop to its user from a centralized server.
+All activity that happens from the virtual desktop goes through the centralized server and all of the safeguards are preinstalled and managed by the deployer of the VDI.
 You can work from any location and always connect to the central server for your company without sacrificing efficiency or security.

 Bottomline